Factbox: Latest on the coronavirus spreading in China and beyond

 ** The World Health Organization declared the outbreak a public health emergency of international concern on Thursday.

-*The United States reported its first case of person-to-person transmission.
-Germany, Japan, Vietnam and South Korea have also recorded similar transmissions, which suggest greater potential for the virus to spread.
+** The United States reported its first case of person-to-person transmission.
+Germany, Japan, Thailand, Vietnam and South Korea have also recorded similar transmissions, which suggest greater potential for the virus to spread.

 ** Several Chinese cities have levied strict travel curbs.

-*The U.S. State Department told Americans in an updated travel advisory not to travel to China.
+** The U.S. State Department told Americans not to travel to China.

+** Japan advised its citizens to put off non-urgent travel to China and brought forward special measures to stem the spread of the coronavirus.

 ** Global airlines have suspended or scaled back direct flights to China’s major cities.